Miserlou/Zappa/README.md

 You can use the `api_key_required` setting to generate and assign an API key to all the routes of your API Gateway.
 After redeployment, you can then pass the provided key as a header called `x-api-key` to access the restricted endpoints.
 Without the `x-api-key` header, you will receive a 403.
 [More information on API keys in the API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-api-keys.html)

-#### Deploying to a Domain With a Let's Encrypt Certificate
+#### Deploying to a Domain With a Let's Encrypt Certificate (HTTP Auth)

-If you want to use Zappa on a domain with a free Let's Encrypt certificate, you can follow [this guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl.md).
+If you want to use Zappa on a domain with a free Let's Encrypt certificate using HTTP Authentication, you can follow [this guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_http.md).

+However, it's now far easier to use Route 53-based DNS authentication, which will allow you to use a Let's Encrypt certificate with a single `$ zappa certify` command.

 #### Setting Environment Variables